 The following are a few of the best therapies to help you do this:

 - Speech therapy.
-If your injury caused aphasia, begin speech therapy right away.
-A speech therapist can teach you how to retrain your brain and regain language skills.
+If your injury caused cognitive deficits and/or language deficits, begin speech therapy right away.
+A speech therapist can teach you how to retrain your brain to improve attention, memory, and other cognitive skills, as well as to improve language skills.

 - Cognitive training.
-This training can help improve memory, attention, problem-solving, and learning skills, which often occur after frontal lobe damage.
+Usually part of speech therapy, this training can help improve memory, attention, problem-solving, and learning skills, which often occur after frontal lobe damage.

 These are only a few of the therapies and treatments that can help you overcome the effects of focal brain injuries.
-Talk to your therapist for more recommendations.
+Talk to your therapists for more recommendations.

 Understanding Focal Brain Injury